MyutVoilim/Projects-Portfolio/README.md

 <b>Challenges Overcome</b>
 - <b>Collaboration Across Disciplines:</b> Our team had diverse backgrounds ranging from Business to Computer Science lending each with difference experiences that could be utilized with responsibilities divided based on our areas of expertise.
 I focused on database management, JavaScript logic for mapping, and developing the search engine.
-- <b>Collaboration Across Disciplines:</b> Our team had diverse backgrounds ranging from Business to Computer Science lending each with difference experiences that could be utilized with responsibilities divided based on our areas of expertise.
-I focused on database management, JavaScript logic for mapping, and developing the search engine.
+- <b>Remote Coordination:</b> Leveraged tools like Discord, email, and GitHub for communication and version control, overcoming the challenge of coordinating work across different schedules.
+- <b>User Feedback:</b> It was important the we treat Freshman students like a client and involve them in the SDLC to find our business requirements and properly plan out necessary functionality.
 - <b>Time Management:</b> Balancing development with academic and work commitments.
 We utilized Gantt charts and meetings to hit weekly targets and had task prioritization.
-- <b>Remote Coordination:</b> Leveraged tools like Discord, email, and GitHub for communication and version control, overcoming the challenge of coordinating work across different schedules.
--
-  <b>A Little More In-Depth</b>

-  <b>Reflection</b>

-  Because this project is a collaberation between three people it was important that we as a group determine what we wanted to create and the process we would use to achieve that.
-It was also important that we had a tangiable timeline the we ahchieved with a gnatt chart to assign tasks and keep us in line with are targets. using technolgoies like github to centralize and upload progress, Discord for communication when we couldn't not get together, and close collabration that utalized each of are backgrounds from busienss to computer science.
-Their were times when we could not get together because of scheduels but assigning ahead of time what each needed to to along with updates on where we were at allowed us to iterativly improve or application until the eventual creation.

-# MS Access ATV Repair Shop Database
+## MS Access ATV Repair Shop Database
 ![3K Hub](https://github.com/MyutVoilim/Projects-Portfolio/assets/54462267/cf74f033-e55f-46e7-a208-ee95f5c04e78)
 ![3K Full Service View](https://github.com/MyutVoilim/Projects-Portfolio/assets/54462267/fe160030-9372-49b9-932e-d7480bb8c224)